yiisoft/yii2/framework/UPGRADE.md

 version B between A and C, you need to follow the instructions for both A and B.

+Upgrade from Yii 2.0.50

+* Since Yii 2.0.50 added tests for `MariaDB`, correcting the behavior for `JSON` column type, now they work the same for `MySQL` and `MariaDb`.

 Upgrade from Yii 2.0.48
 -----------------------